 Financial history is usually unavailable when starting a new business, so you must provide more extensive details about what industry research and market analysis you have done to effectively create your profit and loss projections.
 Providing this information will allow those interested in your business, such as an investor or lenders, to fully understand your plan and its viability.
 You need to show that your urgent care business can realistically generate enough revenue to cover your operating expenses and pay back your loans.

 You can start creating the master plan for your urgent care by including the following seven sections:

 1. Executive Summary

 This section summarizes your entire proposal in one to two pages.
 It’s an overview of the most important points covered in your business proposal.
 The executive summary makes it quick and easy for your potential client to gain insight into what you are offering them and why it will benefit them to do business with you.

 This section describes the organizational structure of your business and who the key players are.
-The company summary will include information about when the company was founded, name(s) of the company’s owner(s), and any other legal information, such as entities associated with the company or date incorporation.
+The company summary will include information about when the company was founded, the name(s) of the company’s owner(s), and any other legal information, such as entities associated with the company or date of incorporation.